Stable Object Placement Planning From Contact Point Robustness: Introduction

 \section{Introduction}

-Robots with the capability to stably place objects in contact with one another hold the potential to reduce the need for human intervention in various tasks, spanning home chores, industrial operations, and work in outdoor environments \cite{alterovitz_robot_2016}.
-In domestic settings, tasks like tidying the living space by rearranging objects or organizing the garage storage could be automated \cite{srinivas_busboy_2023}.
+\PARstart{R}{obots} with the capability to stably place objects in contact with one another hold the potential to reduce the need for human intervention in various tasks, spanning home chores, industrial operations, and work in outdoor environments \cite{alterovitz_robot_2016}.
+In domestic settings, tasks like tidying a living space by rearranging objects or organizing garage storage could be automated \cite{srinivas_busboy_2023}.
 Effective planning for stable object placement could facilitate safe palletizing of mixed products or enable the autonomous loading of trucks in industrial settings.
 In outdoor environments, autonomous excavators could be used in disaster relief through debris removal \cite{wermelinger_grasping_2021}.
-The challenge of stably packing or rearranging rigid objects in contact arises from the subtle yet influential force interactions between objects that determine their stability.
-Since the problem of determining force interactions is known to be NP-hard \cite{baraff_coping_1991}, many approaches resort to planning heuristics based on shape information only and do not generalize well across tasks.
+However, stably packing or rearranging rigid objects in contact is challenging due to the subtle yet influential force interactions between the objects that determine their stability.
+Since the problem of determining force interactions \revv{between rigid objects in frictional contact} is known to be NP-hard \cite{baraff_coping_1991}, many approaches resort to planning heuristics based on shape information only and do not generalize well across tasks.
+Moreover, while existing methods have typically considered geometry and dynamics in two separate steps \cite{chen_planning_2021,haustein_object_2019} we propose to (i) combine them through a \textit{static robustness map}, as shown in \cref{fig:frontpage}, and (ii) define a planner that leverages this map to generate stable placements more efficiently---our two main contributions.

-In static assemblies, the mass and centre of mass (henceforth referred to as inertial parameters), as well as the friction coefficients, are sufficient to characterize an object's inertia --- its resistance to acceleration.
+A general approach to placement planning requires considering the potential motion of objects under forceful interactions.
+In static assemblies, the mass and centre of mass (henceforth referred to as the inertial parameters), as well as the friction coefficients, are sufficient to characterize an object's resistance to acceleration.
 A planner that operates based on these parameters is called \textit{inertia-aware} in this work, with knowledge of the second mass moments not being required in static scenarios.
-Various techniques exist for perceiving both the shape and pose of objects in close proximity to the robot \cite{song_probabilistic_2020}, as well as for identifying the inertial parameters of manipulated objects \cite{nadeau_sum_2023}.
-Despite the prevalent focus on shape and pose in manipulation planning, it is crucial to acknowledge the critical role that inertial parameters play in determining object stability, which is defined as an object's force equilibrium in this work.
-This paper introduces an inertia-aware object placement planning algorithm, leveraging a physically-grounded heuristic to generate stable placements, with scalability to tackle large-scale problems.
+In sum, this paper introduces an inertia-aware object placement planning algorithm, leveraging a physically-grounded heuristic to generate stable placements of known objects, with scalability to tackle large-scale problems.